| | |

 oatmeal in a sheep’s stomach, not even in Biafra during the worst of

+their famine.
 Other food names the EU wants

 reserved include Bordeaux, ouzo, Gorgonzola, and Italian Parma ham,